 In the evenings, on weekends and in July, students can use the municipal health care services.
 You can see your local health centre here.
 If you need help after 4 pm or on weekends call the emergency service of Oulu University Hospital (Kajaanintie 50, Entrance A1) on +358(0)8 315 2655.
 Call the above number before leaving for the hospital.
 The call is answered by a nurse who gives instructions and assesses the need of emergency care.

 How to prevent health issues?

-Remember good working and studying postures and take breaks of sitting.
+Remember good working and studying postures and take breaks from sitting.
 Good ergonomy prevents musculoskeletal disorders and standing up twice an hour has positive impact to one’s health.
-Check FSHS Bottoms Up! project for tips how to reduce the time spend sitting.
+Check FSHS’ tips on how to reduce the time spent sitting.